Palomar Holdings, Inc. research snapshot

 Mean-reversion setup

-A deeper pullback toward the $128 to $132 area can become a watchlist condition if premium growth remains above 10%, the loss ratio stays within budget, and the company continues to expand its specialty product lines.
+A deeper pullback toward the $124 to $130 area can become a watchlist condition if premium growth stays near 20% plus, the loss ratio stays within the guided range, the combined ratio holds near the mid-70s on an adjusted basis, and management keeps the raised 2026 guidance of $266 million to $280 million.

 Do not treat the low beta or analyst price targets as a floor.
-Recheck premium growth, loss ratios, and the valuation multiple before assuming a decline is temporary.
+Recheck premium growth, loss ratios, catastrophe loss experience, and the valuation multiple before assuming a decline is temporary.

 Fundamental monitor

-Override a bullish chart signal if premium growth slows meaningfully, the combined ratio deteriorates due to catastrophe losses, reinsurance costs rise materially, or management guidance is reduced.
+Override a bullish chart signal if premium growth slows meaningfully, the combined ratio deteriorates due to catastrophe or attritional losses, reinsurance costs rise materially, commercial earthquake pricing keeps falling near double digits, or management guidance is reduced.

 Investment research summary